-This operation manual is for people installing, operating, and troubleshooting Reno A & E Model 222-2 inductive loop vehicle detectors.
-The Model 222-2 is a scanning, two-channel, card rack type loop detector.
+This operation manual is for people installing, operating, and troubleshooting Reno A & E Model 222 inductive loop vehicle detectors.
+The Model 222 is a scanning, two-channel, card rack type loop detector designed to meet or exceed the specifications for 170 and NEMA TS 1 type traffic control applications as specified in Caltrans Traffic Signal Control Equipment Specifications (TSCES) dated January 1989 (and Addendum 4 July 1991) and Caltrans Transportation Electrical Equipment Specifications (TEES) dated August 16, 2002.

-The Model 222-2 uses a microcontroller to monitor and process signals from two separate loop/lead-in circuits.
+The Model 222 uses a microcontroller to monitor and process signals from two separate loop/lead-in circuits.
 The operation of each channel is independently programmed with a front panel eight-position DIP switch module to provide the following selections:

-Eight sensitivity levels (-ΔL/L %) Presence or Pulse mode Fail-safe or Fail-secure in a loop fail condition Four frequency selections Channel disable
+Eight sensitivity levels (- Δ L/L %) Presence or Pulse mode Fail-safe or Fail-secure in a loop fail condition Four frequency selections